nilsdeppe/findus/README.md

    are indexed only with which node they are on.
-2. `DistributedObjectCollection`: there are multiple objects of this type per process and they can be indexed by a custom index that is convertible to a `uint64_t`.
-ToyRTS will always use `uint64_t` as the index into the collection, and the collection can be sparse.
-ToyRTS will track which node the target parallel component with a specific index is on for communication so that users can only use their own index type.
+2. `DistributedObjectCollection`: there are multiple objects of this type per process and they can be indexed by a custom index that is convertible to a `uint64_t`. findus will always use `uint64_t` as the index into the collection, and the collection can be sparse. findus will track which node the target parallel component with a specific index is on for communication so that users can only use their own index type.
 It is a diagnosed error to send a message to an element of a collection that does not exist.
-The exception type `rts::MissingElement` is raised upon send attempts and are propagated to user code for handling.
+The exception type `findus::MissingElement` is raised upon send attempts and are propagated to user code for handling.
 If the exception is not handled then execution terminates.